-That experience made one thing crystal clear: pricing, cash flow, and structure quietly determine what a business can become
+Pricing, cash flow, and structure quietly determine what a business can become and how fragile good intentions are when the economics don’t hold.

 A pattern emerged.